nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 ```
 <br>

-In the case of object type arrays, child class type array can be promoted to parent class type array.
+In the case of object type arrays, a child class type array can be promoted to a parent class type array.
 ```java
 String[] s = {"A", "B"};
 Object[] o = s; //valid